greg-raven/Department-21/_posts/2009-07-09-best-entry-for-the-writing-assignment.md

 Below is the only A+ short story in the class:

-“Good God, I’m pregnant, I wonder who did it?”
+"Good God, I'm pregnant, I wonder who did it?"